Frequently Asked Questions

 Read more about our vision for EmPATH mental health care here.

 Learn more about the improvements we're making across our health system to better serve you.

 We will close the Ways to Wellness program at the end of 2020.
 Through this transition time, we remain committed to you, our clients.
 We hope you will book sessions and continue to see your coaches and chef over the upcoming and final weeks of operation.
 We are winding down through the end of the year and will continue scheduling appointments through December 18.

-Read more about the changes in a blog post by James Hereford, Fairview President and CEO, or watch his video.
+Read more about the changes in the message from James Hereford, Fairview President and CEO, on the main Future of Fairview page.
 Be sure to follow us on social media to stay connected to the latest information about our health system.